Luc Deleu: Career

 Notable projects include: Proposal to use existing rockets to fire (nuclear) waste at the sun (1975), School of Perspective and the Station Europa Centraal (1988-1989), VIP City (1999-2004).
 In 2006, a new work called Urban Space insists on increasing population density without trying to define functions.
+From 1999 to 2002, the Petuel tunnel in Munich was equipped with extraction units.
+Deleu presented a steel chimney as a multifunctional structure (antenna installations).

 Since 2000, the work of Luc Deleu is more and more exhibited in contemporary art context.